LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 Loop 3 has Guardrails for each of the Therapy Settings.
 These are found in the [Guardrails for Settings](#guardrails-for-settings) section of this page.

+!!! tip "New Loopers"
-New Loopers may prefer settings that show up outside the "Recommended" range and show yellow font on the picker dial.
-Those recommendations, in some cases, came from a survey of experienced Loopers.
+    New Loopers may prefer settings that show up outside the "typical" range.
+These show yellow font on the picker dial and provide a warning that the selected value.
+Those ranges, in some cases, came from a survey of experienced Loopers.
+It is always fine to pick a yellow or even red value if being cautious.
+In other words, choosing a Correction Range that is higher than "typical" when starting to learn Loop is fine.
+Once you are comfortable with how the system works, the range can be adjusted.

 The Therapy Settings on this page are used for automated insulin delivery, when Loop is in Closed-Loop mode.